Stephen McGee: 2007 season

 In June 2007, McGee appeared on the cover of Dave Campbell's Texas Football, alongside Texas quarterback Colt McCoy and TCU defensive end Tommy Blake.

 On October 20, he was named Big 12 Offensive Player of the Week after rushing for 167 yards on 35 carries against Nebraska.
 McGee passed for a career-high of 362 yards in the 2007 Texas game, leading his team to a second consecutive victory over the Longhorns.

 McGee contributed to 62% of the team's total offensive yards (3,210 yards).
 He started all 13 games, completing 211 of 364 passes (58.0%) for 2,311 yards, with 12 touchdowns and eight interceptions.
-He led all Big 12 quarterbacks in rushing with 899 yards on 181 attempts, while also scoring fie rushing touchdowns and posting four 100-plus-yard rushing games.
+He led all Big 12 quarterbacks in rushing with 899 yards on 181 attempts, while also scoring five rushing touchdowns and posting four 100-plus-yard rushing games.
 He was one of only three quarterbacks in the nation to throw for over 2,300 yards and rush for over 875 yards.